hzeller/timg/man/timg.1.md

      The choice 'k' chooses kitty-graphics protocol, 'i' the iTerm2 graphics protocol.

-     Half blocks have a pixel aspect ratio of about 1:1 and allow to represent colors correctly, but they look more 'blocky'.
+     Half blocks have a pixel aspect ratio of about 1:1 and allow one to represent colors correctly, but they look more 'blocky'.

      Quarter blocks will have a pixel aspect ratio of 1:2 (timg will stretch